njsharma848/de_interview_prep/previous_inerview_questions.md

-1. **I'm working with two PySpark files where File A creates a SparkSession.
-How can I import or reference this existing SparkSession in File B to avoid creating duplicate sessions and ensure I'm working with the same Spark context?**
+1. **I am working with two PySpark files where *File-A* creates a SparkSession.
+How can I import or reference this existing SparkSession in *File-B* to avoid creating duplicate sessions and ensure I'm working with the same Spark context?**